 Rapha doesn't think too long about things that could have happened if he had had the opportunity to train more in those years.

 Something he is changing though is his future. rapha has won thousands and thousands of dollars in the last three years.
 Being good at Quake pays good dividends, at least when you end up on top.
 In true spirit of his childhood idol, cooller, rapha could be partying like a rock star.
 That just isn't what he’s about.
-It’s quite the opposite in fact. rapha at gaming tournament While many professional esport players are staying in the industry when they retire from competitive play, rapha has already planned out his future.
+It’s quite the opposite in fact.
+While many professional esport players are staying in the industry when they retire from competitive play, rapha has already planned out his future.
 He wants to go to college and study mobile electronics installation.
 The winnings play a vital part in that since he's "really not a fan of the whole debt thing."

 He isn't worried about running into the same brick wall of lacking motivation that he hit in his earlier school days, because this time around he is studying something he is interested in.